Playfloor/Galactromeda/README.md

-# STARS
+# Galactromeda

-STARS is a 4X turn-based strategy game made in Unity as a student project, heavily inspired by such titles as: Stars!(1995) and Sid Meier's Civilization VI(2016).
+Galactromeda is a 4X turn-based strategy game made in Unity as a student project, heavily inspired by such titles as: Stars!(1995) and Sid Meier's Civilization VI(2016).
 The game allows for local (hot-seat) and remote multiplayer play.